LukeHackett/aws-certificated-security-speciality-study-notes/chapter-06/README.md

 An object version can have a retention period, a legal hold, or both.

+### Lifecycle Rules

+To manage your objects so that they are stored cost effectively throughout their lifecycle, you can setup Amazon S3 Lifecycle Rules.
+Each rule allows you to define a set of actions that Amazon S3 applies to a group of objects.

+There are two types of actions:

+- **Transition actions:** allow you to transition data between different storage classes, such as moving data to glacier after 6 months.

+- **Expiration actions:** allow you to expire (delete) objects after a period of time, e.g. access log files to be removed after 1 year

+To help you decided when to transition objects, you can utilise the S3 Analytics functionality, which produces a css file of objects and their recommended transition action.
+S3 Analytics only  make recommendations for Standard and Standard IA - One-Zone or Glacier is not supported.

+### Replication

+Replication enables automatic, asynchronous copying of objects across Amazon S3 buckets.
+Data copying is performed in an asynchronous manner, meaning that there may be a delay in replicating data.

+In order to replicate objects, you must enable object versioning in both the source and destination buckets, this is because delete markers are replaced, but deletions are not replicated to avoid malicious deletes.
+Additionally the correct permissions to replicate objects from the source to the destination bucket must be assigned.

+Only new objects are replicated after turning on replication - existing objects can be replicated using the S3 Batch replication job provided by Amazon S3.

+There are two types replication strategies:

+- **Cross-Region Replication:** is used to copy objects across Amazon S3 buckets in *different* AWS Regions, and can help you need compliance requirements, minimise latency and increase operational efficiency
+- **Same-Region Replication:**  is used to copy objects across Amazon S3 buckets in the *same* AWS Regions, and can help you aggregate logs into a single bucket, replicate data between production and test accounts, adhere to data sovereignty laws such as storing multiple copies of your data within the same region

+*Note: chaining of replication is not supported.*

 ### S3 Glacier

 Amazon S3 Glacier is an online file storage web service that provides storage for data archiving and backup